CYBERSECURITY FOR MANUFACTURERS

 - Bronze Butler criminal group – Cybercriminals such as the Bronze Butler group has reportedly been targeting Japanese critical infrastructure manufacturers since 2012.
-Similar criminal activity has also been recorded within the Korean electronic manufacturing community with the goal to steal IP and blueprints.
+Similar criminal activity has also been recorded within the Korean electronics manufacturing community to steal IP and blueprints.

 - ThyssenKrupp AG breach – German steel production manufacturers ThyssenKrupp AG also reported a successful attack on its technical trade secrets.

 Risk assess critical networks.
 Failure to secure old systems and critical infrastructures such as is a ticking time bomb to a cyber attack.
-Short-term disruption to production could harm the organization’s ability to operate and fulfill orders.
-However, long-term it could devastate the organization and your brand.
+Short-term disruption to production could harm the organisation’s ability to operate and fulfil orders.
+However, long-term it could devastate the organisation and your brand.